TradeMe/angular-master-class-exercises/ngrx/step-4-extract-selectors-and-use-entity-pattern.md

-## Exercise: Refactor Query Selectors and use Entity Pattern
+## Exercise: Refactor with Query Selectors & Entity Pattern

 Our Contacts applications has selectors defined in almost every component including `ContactsListComponent`, `ContactsDetailComponent` and `ContactsEditorComponent`.
 That's unfortunate because it's not really maintainable, DRY and therefore not reusable if components share common selectors.